-Contrary to what you might think, this section also suggests that keeping your accounts open is actually a good thing; especially if they are old!
-For example, I’ve got a Discover Card that I keep open because its my oldest account.
+Contrary to what you might think, the elements above seem to suggest that keeping your accounts open is actually a good thing; especially if they are old!

 Of course, if there’s an annual charge for keeping your account open and you don’t use it, then close it.
 Paying unnecessary fees is no good for anyone.

 Good or bad, closed accounts (and how you managed them while they were open) will stay on your record for 7-10 years.
 So if you ran into trouble, it will take a while for it to fall away.
 But even if the account was in good standing, it too can eventually no longer become part of your score.

 As we said before, credit cards aren’t the only thing that FICO considers.
 Other types of loans like mortgages or installment loans are considered too.